COVID-19 City of Albany Resource Guide

 - Avoid close contact with others and practice social distancing.

 - Clean and disinfest frequently touched objects and surfaces.

 According to the Centers for Disease Control (CDC) and New York State Department of Health (NYS DOH), the symptoms of COVID-19 include:

-- Experiencing confusion or trouble waking up
+- Experiencing new confusion

 Please see links to copies of the Stop the Spread of Germs poster in various languages below.